Justin-FrankGH/project3/README.md

 ### Predict Prices	- Justin
 >[user_input.ipynb](https://github.com/Justin-FrankGH/project3/blob/master/jupyter_notebooks/user_input.ipynb)

-Working with the cleaned data provided by Leo, A new
+Working with the cleaned data provided by Leo, Jupyter Notebook widgets were imported and used to create an interactive user input form.
+The input values were set to be live updating and could be pulled for use in a machine learning model prediction formula.
+After compiling the new input data, a function was defined to first aggregate and zip the data with their respective titles.
+Next, the data was logged, scaled using the predefined training data, and funneled through the XGBoost predict method.
+Finally, the output was produced and put through and inverse logarithm function.
+This resulted in the final predicted price for the user's listing.